 I had mentioned in the beginning that Statistical Significance accounts the validity of your A/B testing (read: current test).
 When you introduce a new variable, it becomes a new test.

-If you wish to test against various variables, you will need to start an A/B test from scratch for each variable.
+If you wish to test against various variables, you will need to start an A/B test from scratch for each variable or do end-to-end testing ensuring that application flow is in line with the intended outcome.
 On doing this, you will have more clarity in understanding which version of your test will give you your desired results.
 Also, you will know exactly ‘which variant’ is giving you that result.

 4. You focussed on testing insignificant things